Killing of Julian Lewis: Prosecution

 Thompson was fired, arrested, and charged with felony murder and aggravated assault on August 14, 2020.

 He was booked into Screven County Jail.

 An autopsy of Lewis's body is being conducted by the Georgia Bureau of Investigation.

-The case went to a grand jury and on June 28, 2021 the case was judged a “no bill” and all charges against Thompson were dropped.
+The case went to a grand jury and on June 28, 2021, the case was judged a “no bill” and all charges against Thompson were dropped.

 Impact

 A candlelight vigil was held for Lewis on August 14 in front of Sylvania City Hall with funeral services held the following day.

 According to the Associated Press, Thompson "was charged amid a national outcry over racial injustice" after the recent murders of George Floyd and Ahmaud Arbery, and the killing of Rayshard Brooks at the hands of police.

 Lewis's family attorney described the decision to fire and arrest Thompson only a week after Lewis's death as a surprise, which he believed was a direct result of protests surrounding the police murder of Floyd and killing of Breonna Taylor earlier in 2020.

 The Georgia NAACP described the killing as "a case of racial profiling".

+The State of Georgia paid $4.8 million dollars to the widow and survivors of Mr. Lewis to resolve the civil rights claims.
+The settlement is the largest civil rights settlement paid by the State of Georgia.
+The Atlanta, Georgia law firm Hall & Lampros, LLP represented Mr. Lewis's family.